Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Lifespan: 6-10 years

 So, let's figure out why the decorative rabbit has hot ears.
-If you keep a decorative rabbit at home, you must remember that the temperature of the room to which the rabbit is located should not exceed 28 degrees.
+If you keep a decorative rabbit at home, you must remember that the temperature of the room where the rabbit is located should not exceed 28 degrees.

-And try not to scare your pet, because the rumor about the fearfulness of rabbits is very real.
+And try not to scare your pet, because the rumor about rabbits being timid is very real.

-Also, if the rabbit's ears are hot, then most likely your rabbit is overheated.
-Many owners, having discovered that the rabbit's ears are hot, begin to worry about the health of their "eared ears".
-But if the rabbit behaves as usual and there are no obvious deviations in his behavior, he eats normally and is active, then there is nothing to worry about, you need to let the rabbit rest and cool down.
+Also, if your rabbit's ears are hot, then most likely your rabbit is overheated.
+Many owners, having discovered that their rabbit’s ears are hot, begin to worry about the health of their little ears.
+But if the rabbit behaves as usual and there are no obvious deviations in its behavior, it eats normally and is active, then there is nothing to worry about, you need to let the rabbit rest and cool down.

 What to do?

-In central Russia, it is rarely hot over 40 degrees, and this is very good for rabbits, since at high temperatures rabbits can experience heat stroke or, even worse, they can die from the heat.
-It is also impossible to leave "eared" in direct sunlight for a long time in warm weather, especially at noon.
+In central Russia there is rarely a heat above 40 degrees, and this is very good for rabbits, since at high temperatures rabbits can suffer from heatstroke or, even worse, they can die from the heat.
+Also, you should not leave the long-eared ones in direct sunlight for a long time in warm weather, especially at noon.

-And if rabbits, especially those permanently living on the street, tolerate cold weather well, then rabbits must be protected from heat.
+And if rabbits, especially those constantly living outside, tolerate cold weather well, then rabbits must be protected from the heat.

-In hot weather, you need to provide the rabbit with the opportunity to cool.
+In hot weather, it is necessary to provide the rabbit with the opportunity to cool down.
 But!
-It is not necessary to arrange artificial drafts for rabbits or direct an air stream from a fan at them.
-Sealed containers of cold water wrapped in cloth help well.
-In the heat, it is necessary to change the water in the drinking bowl, it is good to throw ice cubes into the water, it is believed that rabbits love cold water.
+There is no need to create an artificial draft for rabbits or direct an air stream from a fan at them.
+Sealed containers of cold water wrapped in cloth help a lot.
+In hot weather, it is necessary to change the water in the drinking bowl; it is good to throw ice cubes into the water; it is believed that rabbits love cold water.
 For cooling, you can use cold tiles or stone tiles.
-The room itself, where the rabbit is kept, can be moistened and cooled by hanging a damp cloth or spraying water with a spray bottle.
+The room itself where the rabbit is kept can be humidified and cooled by hanging a damp cloth or spraying water with a spray bottle.

 Diseases and their treatment

-Hot ears should also be wiped, it is better to do this with a wet cloth, but you need to be careful not to get water into the ears of the animal.
-This procedure will help reduce body temperature before the arrival of the veterinarian, but it is worth remembering that decorative rabbits do not like water and can kick!
+Hot ears should also be wiped, it is better to do this with a wet cloth, but you need to act carefully and make sure that water does not get into the animal’s ears.
+This procedure will help reduce body temperature until the veterinarian arrives, but it is worth remembering that decorative rabbits do not like water and can kick!
 After rinsing, wrap the rabbit in a towel.
-If there are medicines in the first-aid kit, then you need to give the pet Gamavit and Corvalol.
+If there are medications in the first aid kit, then you need to give your pet Gamavit and Corvalol.

-Dwarf rabbits are very shy and can even die from a strong fright, so the myth of cowardly hares is not a myth at all.
+Dwarf rabbits are very timid and can even die from severe fright, so the myth about cowardly hares is not a myth at all.

 Decorative rabbits are very sensitive creatures.
-They can't stand the heat.
-Being in a stuffy room at a temperature of 42 degrees, the animal may even die, so it is necessary to monitor the pet, to prevent it from overheating.
-Do not place the cage close to a window, where the rabbit can suffer heat stroke from the sun's rays penetrating the glass.
+They can't stand stuffiness.
+Being in a stuffy room at a temperature of 42 degrees, the animal may even die, so it is necessary to monitor the pet and prevent it from overheating.
+You should not place the cage close to a window, where your rabbit could suffer heatstroke from sunlight shining through the glass.
 When the house is hot and stuffy, it is better to check the animal more often.
 If you watch your pet, you can avoid many problems.

 • dry nose;